mikkotenni/bonk/README.md

 based on the application's state or props.
 Styled-components embraces the component-based architecture of React, allowing for a more seamless and powerful integration of styles into JavaScript.

-While still maintaining a single `index.css` for the very most global style declarations, most CSS is scoped in components.
+While still maintaining a single `index.css` for the very most global style declarations, majority of CSS is scoped in components.

 ## Available Scripts